binerogroup/documentation/_sources/compute/flavors.rst.txt

 Flavors
 =======

-Binero cloud provides various flavors of compute instances.
+Binero cloud provides different flavors of compute instances.
 A flavor defines the compute, memory, storage capacity for some flavors (see NVMe flavors below) and other hardware configuration that allows you to customize for performance or features needed by your application.

-We provide different groups of flavors and each group has different performance characteristics and is optimized for different use-cases.
+We provide different groups of flavors and each group has different performance characteristics and optimizations for different use-cases.

-Each group of flavors has a version number meaning the higher version number the newer the hardware giving a performance advantage on previous versions, for flavors without an explicit version number in the name is implied to be version 1.
+Each group of flavors has a version number meaning the higher version number the newer the hardware giving a performance advantage on previous versions, for flavors without an explicit version number in the name it implies version 1.

 A flavor can have specific features such as NVMe storage, GPU, Pinned CPU.
-A CPU vendor identifier is added as a suffix to the flavor name, the CPU vendor identifiers is listed below.
+We add a CPU vendor identifier as a suffix to the flavor name, see the CPU vendor identifiers list below.

 - ``a`` for AMD (amd64)

-- ``i`` for Intel (x86_64) – **Intel is implied for version 1**
+- ``i`` for Intel (x86_64) – **Version 1 implies Intel**

 - ``r`` for ARM (ARM64/AARCH64)